User Guide

 Editing an Internship : edit

 Made a mistake, or wish to update your internship entry?
-The edit
+The edit command allows you to make modifications.

 Format: edit INDEX [n/COMPANY_NAME] [r/ROLE] [s/STATUS] [d/DATE] [c/COMMENT] [t/TAG]...